 The website's logo since 2017, designed by my good friend Fares Ben Sliman to whom I am truly grateful.

-I was born in New York City on 16 June 1999 to Greek parents.
+I was born on 16 June 1999 to Greek parents.
 I have a twin brother and a younger sister.
-I was only 7 weeks old when I moved to Athens, spending the first four years of my life there, before moving to Brussels in 2003.
-In 2009, I moved to Washington, DC and I stayed there for two years, before returning to New York City in 2011, where I stayed until 2017 when I finished high school.
-I graduated from the University of Warwick in the United Kingdom with a degree in International Management, and I am now doing a Master's course in Shipping, Trade and Finance in City, University of London.
-Though I was born in the US, I consider myself Greek and my love for my country is not a secret to anyone.
-Ever since leaving Greece, I go there every summer for about 1-2 months, and it is always the best opportunity for me to see family, friends and to discover beautiful places.
-I go every summer to Aegina on the Saronic Gulf and to Zakynthos on the Ionian Sea.
-Apart from these islands, I have also been in Evoia, Salamina, Agistri, Kefalonia, Santorini, Thirassia, Ios, Sifnos, Hydra, Poros, Mykonos, Delos, Naxos, Paros, Antiparos, Spetses, Andros, Koufonisi, Syros, Milos, Kimolos and Tinos.
+My family originates from the island of Corfu, but we have been based in Athens ever since I was born.
+I graduated from the University of Warwick in the United Kingdom with a Bachelor's degree in International Management in 2021, followed by a Master's degree in Shipping, Trade and Finance in City, University of London, in 2022.
+I am currently undertaking my compulsory military service in Greece, and I then plan to work in the shipping industry.
+I have spent my summer holidays in the islands of Aegina on the Saronic Gulf and Zakynthos on the Ionian Sea.
+Besides the latter, I have also visited several islands on both the Ionian Sea and the Aegean Sea.
 I have had great times in my life, thanks to my amazing family and the all the good friends and people I have met, and I pleased to say that, wherever I have been, I have always had a great time.

 About my passion for shipping: